library-data-platform/ldp/doc/Admin_Guide.md

 Anonymization can be disabled by setting `anonymize` to `false` in `ldpconf.json`.

-__WARNING: LDP does not provide a way to anonymize the database after personal data have been loaded into it.
-For this reason, anonymization should never be disabled unless you are absolutely sure that you want to store personal data in the LDP database.__
+__WARNING: LDP1 does not provide an automated way to anonymize the database after personal data have been loaded into it.
+For this reason, anonymization should never be disabled unless you are absolutely sure that you want to store personal data in the LDP1 database.__

 ### Filtering data fields